ISHMPR Governing Guidelines

 As an affiliate of the Illinois Hospital Association (IHA), the Illinois Society for Healthcare Marketing and Public Relations shall maintain a direct relationship with the IHA for the following support services:

-- A designated staff liaison from the IHA will serve as “gatekeeper” for ISHMPR leadership to access IHA resources and information.
+- A designated staff liaison from the IHA will serve as a “gatekeeper” for ISHMPR leadership to access IHA resources and information.

 - Each member of the ISHMPR Board of Directors will receive the IHA Daily Briefing to keep ISHMPR informed of IHA initiatives and legislative news.